Kevin Goodno, shareholder at Fredrikson & Byron, presented his thoughts on the challenges faced by the disability service system in Minnesota.

 Before joining the Department of Human Services, he served in the Minnesota House of Representatives for twelve years being recognized for his leadership on health care, human services and tax policy issues.
 Kevin’s private sector experience includes practicing business and employment law with a Moorhead law firm and owning and operating a retail business.

 Community service is an important part of Kevin and his family’s life.
-Kevin currently serves as a Public Trustee of the American Brain Foundation board, supports his daughters’ various activities and volunteers for a variety of other organizations.
+Kevin currently serves as chair of the American Brain Foundation board, serves on the board of the Bush Foundation, and volunteers for a variety of other organizations.
 He also has a strong interest in non-profit governance with his past leadership roles with the Epilepsy Foundation of Minnesota and the Citizen’s League.

 Kevin continues to be called on by state decision makers for his advice and perspectives about state government, fiscal policy and health care policy through informal discussions, formal presentations and committee involvement.